Purposefully/PurposefulGroupsStandalone/readme.md

 Option 2:
 *  Go to the PurposefulGroups repository: https://github.com/Purposefully/PurposefulGroups
+*  These steps work on Windows and assume you have Python

-1. Create virtual environment (assuming you have Python) on Windows:
+1. Create virtual environment
     ```
     python -m venv name
     ```
     where name is whatever you want to call the environment
-2. Activate the virtual environment on Windows:
+2. Activate the virtual environment
     ```
     call name\Scripts\activate
     ```